 Not only did we get some incredible female performances thus far out of Marvel’s Phase Four slate, but the reality is also that the MCU is just getting started.

 Characters like Wanda, Valkyrie, Wasp, and Captain Marvel will all be joined by the debuts of several female heroes over the next year.

-> Shuri is likely to have a starring role in Black Panther Wakanda Forever, Yelena Balova is undoubtedly the heir apparent to the Black Widow Moniker, Bishop is clearly ready to carry the Hawkeye name, America Chavez will debut in the upcoming Doctor Strange in the Multiverse of Madness.
+Shuri is likely to have a starring role in Black Panther Wakanda Forever, Yelena Balova is undoubtedly the heir apparent to the Black Widow Moniker, Bishop is clearly ready to take on the Hawkeye name next, America Chavez will debut in the upcoming Doctor Strange in the Multiverse of Madness.

-> Not to mention Kamala Kahn, She-Hulk, and Echo getting their own Disney+ series, and Monica Rambeau being a major part of the upcoming Marvels film, there is no shortage of female superheroes prepared to carry starring roles in the next evolution of the MCU; and that’s immensely exciting.
+Not to mention Kamala Kahn, She-Hulk, and Echo getting their own Disney+ series, and Monica Rambeau being a major part of the upcoming Marvels film, there is no shortage of female superheroes prepared to carry starring roles in the next evolution of the MCU; and that’s immensely exciting.